RESEARCH STARTER

 In many cases, the idea that reactants are turned into products is an oversimplification.

 An important industrial example is the synthesis of ammonia from nitrogen and hydrogen (the Haber process).
 If hydrogen and nitrogen are placed in a reaction vessel under the conditions of high pressure and temperature, and with a catalyst, ammonia will gradually be formed.
 The production of ammonia ceases long before the reactants are used up.
 In many reactions such as this, the percentage of reactants converted to products is very small.
 In the water reaction, the amount of unreacted hydrogen and oxygen is minuscule.
-No reaction actually goes to completion, rather, it reaches an equilibrium state, in which the reaction mixture contains reactant and product molecules.
-If the reaction began with ammonia in the vessel, under the Haber conditions, the equilibrium mixture would contain the same ratio of ammonia to hydrogen and oxygen as it would starting from the other end.
+Many reactions reach an equilibrium state; however, some reactions proceed essentially to completion under specific conditions.
+If the reaction began with ammonia in the vessel, under the Haber conditions, the equilibrium mixture would contain the same ratio of ammonia to nitrogen and hydrogen as when starting from the reactants.
 The equilibrium condition is specified by the use of a double arrow in the chemical equation: N2(g) + 3H2(g) ↔ 2NH3(g)

 The relative amounts of reactants and products present in a reaction system at equilibrium are given by an equilibrium constant, which is fixed for a given set of equilibrium conditions (temperature, pressure, and so on).
 For the ammonia reaction, the equilibrium constant would be expressed as: